CloudSlang/docs/tutorial/15_lesson.rst

 For more information, see :ref:`Using an Inputs File <using_an_inputs_file>` in the CLI documentation.

-Tasks
+Steps
 -----

-Finally, we have to add the tasks we referred to in the navigation section.
-We can put them right after the ``process_all`` task.
+Finally, we have to add the steps we referred to in the navigation section.
+We can put them right after the ``process_all`` step.

 .. code-block:: yaml